 Sad to return our skis (we’d been keeping them in The Hide’s locker room & while the Powder Byrne team were more than happy to do this for us, we were so close it just took two ticks!), I was also looking forward to a lazy Sunday lie and slow breakfast the next day.
 Predictably passed the morning quite admirably – suitcase packing ski stuff always takes forever!
 But we had so much time on our way to the airport, I persuaded our super sweet Powder Byrne driver Matt to detour us along the stunning blue Lake Zurich for some quick snaps.

 To sum up, I absolutely loved this trip (and so did Gus!) and I have to admit going with a ski company like Powder Byrne which is so set up to deal with kids was quite an eye opener!
 Skiing is not only expensive but all the bits that need organising can be stressful.
-If you’re with kids and looking for a super smooth, stress-free experience and have the extra money for this then I would highly recommend this way of doing it.
-Things like having an extra pair of hands to carry boots, hold a little wayward hand, ski school, evenings meals & lifts all built in seriously makes a big difference!
+If you’re travelling with kids and looking for a super smooth and stress-free experience then I would highly recommend this way of doing it.
+Things like having an extra pair of hands to carry boots, hold a little wayward hand, ski school, evenings meals & shuttle runs all built in seriously makes a big difference!

 Call our travel consultants on 020 8246 5300 or enquire online to book your stay at the newly opened The Hide Hotel, Flims.